rapidsai/docs/docs/releases/triage.md

 ### New issue filed

 New issues are typically filed with an issue template from the project.
-This automatically labels an issue with the type of the issue and the <span class='label' style='background: #e99695'>? - Needs triage</span> label.
+This automatically labels an issue with the type of the issue and the <span class="label" style="background: #e99695; color: #44434d; text-transform: none">? - Needs Triage</span> label.
 This helps identify and move issues to the correct project boards for triage.

-For issues not using the issue template, these should be marked with the <span class='label' style='background: #e99695'>? - Needs triage</span> label and correct issue type label.
+For issues not using the issue template, these should be marked with the <span class="label" style="background: #e99695; color: #44434d; text-transform: none">? - Needs Triage</span> label and correct issue type label.
 Once labeled they should be moved to the appropriate project board for the given issue type.

 ### Initial triage